 The Samsung Galaxy S6 Edge Plus is still one of Samsung's most premium phones two years after it was officially released boasting fantastic build quality and a 5.7-inch screen which curves around on both sides.

 In essence this phone is a cross between the original Galaxy S6 Edge and the Galaxy Note 5, which sadly for S Pen fans didn't come to the UK.
-This is the best large screen Samsung option for you in the UK right now if you don't want to splash out on the new Note 8.
+It still represents a decent option if you don't want to splash out on the new Note 8.

 The real difference between the Edge+ and the original S6 Edge is the increased screen size – obviously – and the amount of RAM.
-There's the S7 Edge in the mix as well, offering a nice halfway house between the two - but if it's heft and power you want together, this is the option for you.
+There's the S7 Edge in the mix as well, offering a nice halfway house between the two - but if it's heft and power you want together, this could be the affordable option for you.

 TechRadar's Samsung Galaxy S6 Edge Plus review highlights